Arsenikki/MQTT-based-smart-switch/README.md

 ```
 ## Hardware preparation
 1. Disassemble the smart switch
-2. I decided not to solder and just press the pins against 4 PCB contacts.
+2. Soldering the pins is not mandatory, but recommended.
+I decided to not solder and just pressed the pins against 4 PCB contacts.
 (Extensive guide at: https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation)
 ## Flashing
 2. Connect FTDI adapter to PC by USB